Angel Attack: Cultural references and themes

-Writer Virginie Nebbia interpreted an image from the episode representing Shinji's hand covered in blood as a reference to Jushin Liger.
-According to Nebbia, a similar image can also be found in Osamu Dezaki's anime Dear Brother, from which Evangelion borrom various techniques and symbols, including trains and electric poles.
+The episode's first half, characterized by summery scenery and the constant sound of cicadas in the background, contrasts sharply with the much faster pace of the second half; Shinji himself is taken aback by the sudden succession of events.
 Moreover, in one of the first scenes, Shinji sees a ghost of Rei Ayanami in a deserted city near Tokyo-3.
 The Rei visible in the sequence is not the real Rei; the appearance has been connected to the scenario of the film The End of Evangelion, released in 1997 as a conclusion to the classic series.
 During the film, all forms of life come together in one being during the Instrumentality; human beings, shortly before dying, see Rei's ghosts appear, guiding them in the process as "messengers of redemption".
 According to Oguro, the Rei's ghost Shinji sees on the avenue is "the existence that gazes upon man", and the scene symbolizes that "Shinji is protected by his mother since the beginning of the series".
 Japanese anime magazine Newtype also wrote that the deserted city with Rei "seems to allude to the future interior landscape of Shinji and director [Anno]".
-Virginie Nebbia compared Rei's ghost to Arthur C. Clarke's novel Childhood's End; in the novel, the Overlord aliens explain to humans that time is more complex than what human science perceives and that humans actually invented the classical image of Christian demons, the Overlords themselves, as a future memory from the last years of human race.
+Virginie Nebbia compared Rei's ghost to Arthur C. Clarke's novel Childhood's End; in the novel, the Overlord aliens explain to humans that time is more complex than what human science perceives and that humans actually invented the classical image of Christian demons, the Overlords themselves, as a future memory from the last years of the human race.
 According to Nebbia, Rei "appeared to Shinji from The End of Evangelion before becoming a God".
 Nebbia also noted how in Kihachi Okamoto's movie Blue Christmas (1978), Okamoto uses almost subliminal fast cuts that evoke Rei's ghost appearance.